-The iOS 12.3.1 update could have a significant impact on your device’s performance.
-Some you should install the update right now, but others might want to wait a few hours, a few days, or, in some cases, a few more weeks before making the move.
+The newest version of iOS 12 could have a significant impact on your device’s performance.
+While some of you should install the iOS 12.4 update right now, but others might want to wait a few hours, a few days, or, in some cases, a few more weeks before making the move.

-iOS 12.3.1 is now available for iPhone, iPad, and iPod touch models and Apple’s latest update comes with a short list of important bug fixes for your device.
+iOS 12.4 is now available for the iPhone, iPad, and iPod touch and the upgrade comes with new features and security patches for your device.

-That said, while some of you will see a boost, others might run into bugs and performance issues. iPhone, iPad, and iPod touch owners are reporting various problems with the software.
+While some of you will see a boost, others will run into bugs and performance issues. iPhone, iPad, and iPod touch owners are reporting various problems with the new software.

 iOS 12.2 brought a whopping 41 security patches to iPhone, iPad, and iPod touch in March.
 You can read more about the iOS 12.2's patches over on the company's website.

 It's important to note that Apple's iOS 12.2 update patched up an exploit that allowed websites to use motion sensors to "fingerprint" devices.

 Fortunately, Apple's patched up the issue.
 If you skipped it, you'll probably want to move to iOS 12.4 soon.

 If you skipped iOS 12.1.4, you get four important security patches including fixes for a widespread FaceTime eavesdropping bug that lets you call someone via FaceTime and hear the audio coming from their phone before they pick up the phone.

 If you skipped iOS 12.1.3, you get some additional patches with your version of iOS 12.4.
 Again, they're baked into your upgrade.

 Apple lists a grand total of 23 patches on board iOS 12.1.3 and you can read about all of them over on Apple's website.